 The word ‘bear’ can both be a noun and a verb, causing occasional confusion as to when it can be used correctly.
 Just like with the words to late or too late, the intended meaning of the word changes depending on the context of the writing or conversation.

 As a noun, Bear refers to a large mammal (i.e Grizzly Bear or Black Bear).
+Just don’t confuse pronoun vs noun as they are two different things!

 - I just saw a Grizzly bear running in the backyard!